Commitment

 Geoengineering Commitment cannot be reduced by geoengineering.
 Assuming large removals of CO2, for which the only evidence is that this is not feasible is wrong in every way.
 IPCC climate science improperly assumes artificial CO2 removal in its scenarios, except for the best case RCP and 1.5C scenarios.
 Geoengineering to cool the planet or remove CO2 at best can only bring about small effects and come with disastrous side effects.
 Direct air capture would be safe but removing CO2 at scale impossible.

 Practical climate system commitment.
 The best practical climate system definition would be the very long term warming resulting from the best possible mitigation today (no CO2 removal as we have no capacity today) which we could call practical climate system commitment (PCSC).
-Though this is not recognized as such by the science it can be derived from the science.
+Though this is generally not recognized as such by the science it can be derived from the science.

-IPCC 2018 1.5C The latest IPCC estimate of future committed climate change is from the 2018 1.5C Report, and it concludes the 1.5°C limit is barely achievable.
+IPCC 2018 1.5°C The latest IPCC estimate of future committed climate change is from the 2018 1.5C Report, and it concludes the 1.5°C limit is barely achievable.
 "Given that global temperature is currently rising by 0.2°C (±0.1°C) per decade, human-induced warming reached 1°C above pre-industrial levels around 2017 and, if this pace of warming continues, would reach 1.5°C around 2040".
 However the 1.5°C Report model projections.

 Geophysical warming commitment is defined as the unavoidable future warming resulting from physical Earth system inertia.
 Different variants are discussed in the literature, including (1) the ‘constant composition commitment’ (CCC) as the further warming that would result if atmospheric concentrations of GHGs and other climate forcers were stabilised at the current level.
 The CCC is primarily associated with thermal inertia of the ocean.
 The IPCC says the CCC takes into account the warming from past emissions, but also includes warming from future emissions (declining but still non-zero) that are required to maintain a constant atmospheric composition.
-The ‘zero emissions commitment’ (ZEC) (2), is defined as the further warming that would still occur if all future anthropogenic emissions of greenhouse gases and aerosol precursors were eliminated instantaneously.
-Present-day CO2-induced warming is irreversible on millennial time scales

 Climate Sensitivity All commitment estimates are unrealistically low because they are based on a single climate sensitivity of 3°C, while under further warming it will increase degree by degree over time